olafurw/ML2048/README.md

 ```

 You can increase the size of the grid and change a few other parameters in the utils.hpp file

-It also contains a Genetic Algorithm structure to try to solve the game but it is in very early stages.

-If you want to try some methods yourself, please check it out, the class "grid" has all the interfaces for you to use to play the game.

 Author: Olafur Waage / @olafurw / olafurw@gmail.com